keitkalon/keitkalon/README.md

-:ship:### Shipping Creative Work and Encapsulated Solution :pill:
+ Hi guys :wave: my name is Lamine Kalona Keita and I Code like I ain't afraid of no :ghost:

 ---
-:wave: Hi guys my name is Kalona and I Code like I ain't afraid of no :ghost:
+:ship:### Let's Ship Creative Work and Encapsulated Solution :pill:

 ---
 ### First let's laugh 😂 Here the joke of the moment!